WeCanCodeIT/CSlides/src/fundamentals/loops-01/index.md

 - The next loop we will discuss is the <mark>do while</mark> loop.

-- If we look at the while loop, we notice the loop only executes if the conditional statement is satisifed.
+- If we look at the while loop, we notice the loop only executes if the conditional statement is satisfied.

-- The <mark>do while</mark> loop on the other hand will always execute at least once.
+- The <mark>do while</mark> loop, on the other hand, will always execute at least once.

 - The operation of the <mark>do while</mark> loop is essentially the same as the while loop.